andrasq/node-docs/eslint-rules.md

 ### `no-array-constructor`
 [broken]
-under some circumstances `new Array()` is much faster than `[]`.
+under some circumstances arrays constructed with `new Array()` work much faster than with `[]`.
 The specifics seem to vary from node version to node version, but in general arrays that will be extended prefer being constructed with `new`.

 ### `no-param-reassign`
 [broken]